Cirkit Designer Logo

 Common Applications and Use Cases

-• Motor control in robotics and industrial automation
+• Motor drivers for robotics and industrial automation

 • DC-DC converters and power supply circuits